- How is TAC Sports different from regular sports camps?

 What is your long-term development plan?

-Our long-term development plan, the 5 Star Development System, is devised based on the Long-Term Athlete Plan (LTAD) from Canadian Sports for Life and the National Coaching Certification Program of Canada.
-Our plan is designed to ensure that every child is at an appropriate level for their age and their development.
+Our long-term development plan is devised based on the Long-Term Athlete Plan (LTAD) from Canadian Sports for Life and the National Coaching Certification Program of Canada.
+This ensures that every child is at an appropriate level for their age and their development.
 We also use it to track the development and enhance the speed of their development as well.

 The age group for my program is 4-12.
 Does this mean that my 4 year old will be in a group with 12 year old children?

 TAC Sports uses a 5 star development system.
 On the first morning of camp, students undergo a thorough investigation of their existing skill set.
 Students are then put into groups based on their ability, age and stature.
-This ensures that every student has the opportunity to collaborate with peers of a similar ability and age group.
+This ensures that every student has the opportunity to collaborate with peers of a similar ability.

 Do the students get adequate hydration during the programs?